This is a community driven program.

 "We don't tell the community what to do.
 Rather, we draw on local intelligence and innovation to enable the community to work out what it will take to be resilient, prepared and sustainable" Anton Juodvalkis CEO

 Encouraging communities to be partially responsible for their own safety during a natural disaster

 Resilient Communities uses OzGREEN’s award winning community action planning process to empower communities to implement plans that build community resilience.
 OzGREEN targets communities that are in hazard risk areas and are especially prone to becoming isolated during a natural disaster such as a flood or bushfire.

 Residents are best placed to innovate local community resilience solutions.

 Resilient Communities adopts a community driven approach.
 Local facilitators are trained to deliver the program using OzGREEN’s award winning community action planning process that empowers communities to implement projects that build community resilience.

-Resilient Communities is a seven module course informing, educating and empowering the community to develop solutions that address threats to community resilience, such as:
+Resilient Communities involves seven community workshops over seven months which aim to inform, educate and empower the community to develop solutions that address threats to community resilience, such as: